 3. Use a Seed Box to store your seeds away from the light.

-Exposing seeds to bright light will affect its health.
+My 3rd reason why every Gardener should have a Seed Box is that Exposing seeds to bright light will affect its health.
 I would always recommend storing your seeds in packets to help prevent deterioration due to sunlight.

 If you harvest your own seeds, Seed storage envelopes are very useful to help keep them in the dark, and to also write down vital details such as the type of seed, date they were harvested, when to sow and details such as height & colour.
 At Chester & Cooke we sell sets of 12 Seed Harvest envelopes especially for you to use for harvested seeds.
 You can find them here.
 I would avoid putting harvested seeds directly into glass jars, especially in a green house.